Deploy Smart Flows On-Premises

 For servers with multiple roles, allow your traffic on multiple ports:

-Smart Flows On Premise Port Numbers
+Smart Flows On Premise Port Numbers e.g.

 Port #